-- Microbiological Analysis
+- Microbiological Testing

 Food must regularly undergo microbiological quality control.
-If food contains undesirable pathogenic germs, such as Salmonella or E.Coli, this can lead to spoilage and health consequences for the consumer.
+If food contains undesirable pathogenic contaminants, such as Salmonella or E.Coli, this can lead to spoilage and health consequences for the consumer.
 During microbiological testing, the contract laboratories of the Tentamus Group test your products for safety and marketability.
 This way, you as a food manufacturer can guarantee the safety of your products.